A mathematical framework for operational fine tunings: The ontological framework

 We further impose the following assumptions. \begin{enumerate}

 \item \emph{(Single world) Realism}.
-The operational and ontic variables take a definite value on each run of the experiment. \item \emph{Independence}.
-All the runs of the experiment are independent and identically distributed.
-This implies the existence of a joint conditional probability distribution associated to the operational and ontic variables, $p(\bold{u}, \boldsymbol{\lambda} |\bold{r}).$ This must be consistent with the operational theory, and so reproduce the operational statistics, $p(\bold{u} |\bold{r})=\int_{\Lambda}p(\bold{u}, \boldsymbol{\lambda} | \bold{r})d\boldsymbol{\lambda}.$ \item \emph{Free choice}.
-The experimenter can choose $p(\bold{r})$ however she likes. \end{enumerate}
+The operational and ontic variables each take a definite value on each run of the experiment. \item \emph{Independence}.
+All the runs of the experiment are independent and identically distributed. \item \emph{Free choice}.
+The experimenter may choose the controlled variables $\bm{C}$ however they like, independently of $\bm{O}$ and $\Lambda$.
+This will usually be done by the experimenter specifying a probability distribution $p(\bm{C})$ over the controlled variables. \end{enumerate}

-We say that an operational theory $\mathcal{T}$ admits an \emph{ontic extension} $\mathcal{T}_{\Lambda}$ if there exists an ontic space $\Lambda$ with the above properties associated to every experiment in the theory.
-This notion of ontic extension does not coincide with the standard ontological model framework that is usually considered in the literature \cite{Harrigan}.
-The latter imposes extra assumptions, that we here analyze.
-Let us consider simple kinds of experiments involving controlled variables that correspond to some choices $r_1$ of preparation $P$ and $r_2$ of measurement M, and the observable variable $u$ which is the outcome of the measurement $M,$ as in figure \ref{ExperimentB}.\footnote{We could consider also transformations in these scenarios, but this would involve a larger number of variables to be specified and more convoluted definitions for stating the assumptions of interest, without adding any crucial insight.} An \emph{ontological model} of an operational theory $\mathcal{T}$ is an ontic extension $\mathcal{T}_{\Lambda}$ for the theory with the following extra assumptions.
+Taken together, these assumptions imply the existence of a joint conditional probability distribution associated to the operational and ontic variables, $q_E(\bm{O}, \Lambda |\bm{C}).$ The third assumption implies that we can always work with distributions that are conditioned on $\bm{C}$, without worrying that $\bm{C}$ might be influenced by the other variables.